Our Team

 BIO

 Rosemary is an author, former journalist, and now Chief Communications Officer for Bermuda-headquartered global specialty risk company, Mosaic Insurance.
 A senior communications strategist, she previously worked for national public-private agencies, serving as director of corporate communications & strategy at the Bermuda Tourism Authority (BTA) and head of communications & marketing for the Bermuda Business Development Agency (BDA).
 She began her career as a reporter/editor for the Toronto Star, Toronto Sun, and Broadcast News/Canadian Press, and has been published in numerous North American newspapers and magazines.
-She is also a current director of non-profits WeSpeak Bermuda and the Bermuda Society in London.
+She is also a current director of the Bermuda Society in London.

 Scott Pearman, JP, MBA